 While your youngsters are enjoying expert instruction and making friends, take the opportunity to ski at your own pace.
-If you’re looking for a couple warm up laps or some good cruisers, head over to the Sunshine lift.
+If you’re looking for a couple warm-up laps or some good cruisers, head over to the Sunshine lift.
 If your clan isn’t opting for snowsports school, the Sunshine area is also a great place for the whole family to enjoy some turns together.
-This zone features the lion’s share of green and blue cruisers, fun glades and even a couple blacks.
+This zone features the lion’s share of green and blue cruisers, fun glades, and even a couple blacks.
 Everyone can ski or ride their stripe of slope and meet back up at the lift and ride together.
 If you’re on the hunt for Steamboat’s lauded Champagne Powder® check out the gladed, powdery tree skiing off the Sundown lift.

 Day 3: After skiing, go snow tubing followed by a sleigh ride dinner

 Cap off another great day of skiing with an unforgettable family evening.
 Head over to Saddleback Ranch for some classic winter activities.
-Located 15 miles outside of Steamboat Springs, Saddleback Ranch is a 8,000-acre, fourth-generation, family-owned and -operated working cattle ranch, where you can enjoy snow tubing at Yee-Haw Hill, followed by a cozy, 45-minute Belgian Draft-drawn sleigh ride to Double Dollar Lodge.
-Upon entering the warm, Western lodge, families are welcomed with hot chocolate and apple cider and dinner is served shortly thereafter.
+Located 15 miles outside of Steamboat Springs, Saddleback Ranch is an 8,000-acre, fourth-generation, family-owned and -operated working cattle ranch, where you can enjoy snow tubing at Yee-Haw Hill, followed by a cozy, 45-minute Belgian Draft-drawn sleigh ride to Double Dollar Lodge.
+Upon entering the warm, Western lodge, families are welcomed with hot chocolate and apple cider, and dinner is served shortly thereafter.

 Transportation to and from Saddleback Ranch is provided.
-Sleigh Ride Dinner guests are required to call Saddleback Ranch at least 48 hours prior to your sleigh ride to confirm dinner menu and pick-up location.
+Sleigh Ride Dinner guests are required to call Saddleback Ranch at least 48 hours prior to your sleigh ride to confirm the dinner menu and your pick-up location.

 Another great snow tubing option includes Howelsen Hill.
 Located in downtown Steamboat Springs, Howelsen Hill tubing is accessed via magic carpet.
 Kids and kids at heart will love the thrill of zooming down this historic snow tubing hill.
 Howelsen Hill is a small ski area in Steamboat Springs, with a series of ski jumps and facilities, which has produced more than 70 Olympians in alpine and Nordic events.

-If you haven’t skied as a family yet, reserve at least a half day to explore Steamboat’s world-class terrain together.
+If you haven’t skied as a family yet, reserve at least a half-day to explore Steamboat’s world-class terrain together.
 Be sure to snap a family pic at the top of Sunshine Express lift—which offers some of the most stunning on-resort views of the surrounding Yampa Valley.
 If your family has a competitive streak, make your way over to the NASTAR Race area off the Bashor lift.
 Race one another and see who the king of the hill is in your family.

 Day 5: Hit up downtown Steamboat Springs for souvenirs and treats and enjoy Western-style family dinner